Is an office building a public utility building?

 Like other public buildings, office buildings must meet many requirements in areas such as:

-- Energy saving .
-Including an energy certificate that specifies the energy class of the facility and requirements for thermal insulation, heating, ventilation and lighting systems;
+energy efficiency, including an energy certificate that specifies the energy class of the facility and requirements for thermal insulation, heating, ventilation and lighting systems;

-- Compliance with the spatial development plan .
+• compliance with the spatial development plan.

 Read also: Office building – how much space do you need for your business?